omerhakim/Lab_Mod3/README.md

 # UTC Credit Dataset
 ## Prediction of Credit Card Default in Taiwan

-This model aims to help financial institutions with predicting credit default by individual customers.
-The UTC data set used in this model contains customers default payments information in Taiwan in the year 2005.
-My model try to predict the probability of credit default for a costumer in the following month.
-For my model I examined and compared three different machine learning algorithms: Logistic Regression,K Nearest Neighbors and Decision Tree.
-My goal was to reach the highest possible f1 score.
-The F1 score is the harmonic average of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall) and worst at 0.
+This model predicts credit defaults, based on a UTC data set with default payments information of customers in Taiwan from 2005.*  To create this model, three machine learning algorithms were examined and compared: Logistic Regression,K Nearest Neighbors, and Decision Tree.
+The goal was to reach the highest-possible F1 score (i.e., the harmonic average of the precision and recall, with the F1 score ranging from 0 to 1, 1 being the perfect precision and recall).

-More details about the data set and the UTC research can be found in the UTC website - https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients#

-Following is the Attributes information from the UTC website:
+Below is the attribute information from the UTC website:

 <img src = "./images/image2.png"  width = 1150  height = 250>

-I started my work with a basic EDA of the Data:
+As a first step, a preliminary EDA was conducted:

 <img src = "./images/image3.png" style = max width = 80%>

-Following the preliminary EDA I decided to drop outliers and the features with the bills' amount (who did not show significant correlation with the risk of default)
+Following the EDA, it was decided to drop outliers and the features with the bills' amounts (which did not show significant correlation with the risk of default).

 <img src = "./images/image4.png" style = max width = 90%>

-I also decided to merge the payment's time to three groups: On time (or early payment), one month delay and more than one month delay.
+I has also been decided to combine time-of-payment information into three groups:
+1) On-time payments (including early payments)
+2) Late payments - up to 30 days late
+3) Late payments - more than 30 days late

 <img src = "./images/image5.png">

-After applying these changes, this is how the top five elements in my data set looked like:
+Once this grouping has been applied, the top 5 elements in the data set were as follows:

 <img src = "./images/image6.png">

-I also checked an histogram of the data to get better idea about the distributions of the difference features
+Next, a histogram of the data was examined, for some clarity on the distributions of the difference features - - -

 <img src = "./images/image7.png">

-And the distribution and the size of credit among different variables
+- - - and of the distribution and the size of credit among different variables.

 <img src = "./images/image8.png" style = max width = 90%>

-I also checked the default status among different groups.
-My preliminary  conclusion are  written under the chart:
+Next, default status information was arranged by different customer groups.
+The preliminary co this information is reflected in the chart below:

 <img src = "./images/image9.png">

-I found out that there is some correlation between delay in payments to default in the next month
+To a certain degree, late payments correlated with going into default.

 <img src = "./images/image10.png" style = max width = 40%>

-Before starting training my model, I created dummy variables out of the categorical features "Sex", "Education" and "Marriage".
-I also renamed some of the columns in order to have better understanding of the features.
+Prior to training, dummy variables were created based on the following categorical features: "Sex", "Education", and "Marriage".
+Some of the columns were renamed to make the features more clear.

 <img src = "./images/image11.png">

-After adding the new dummy variables,   I dropped the original ones.
+Once the new dummy variables were added, the original ones were dropped.

 <img src = "./images/image12.png">